 January 25, 2016

 We are going to show you how to sideload Provenance Apple TV 4.
 Basically, anyone can open up an Apple developer account without spending any money, and compiling and loading apps you’ve built to test hardware doesn’t cost anything either.
-Downloading production and pre release versions of iOS and submitting apps to the App Store still requires a paid account, but anyone with a Mac and Xcode 7 can do whatever they want with their own devices.
+Downloading production and pre-release versions of iOS and submitting apps to the App Store still requires a paid account, but anyone with a Mac and Xcode 7 can do whatever they want with their own devices.
 Provenance by jasarien on GitHub.

-That extends to source code that you download and compile yourself, which is what we’ll be doing here.
-It goes without saying that you should only download code from sources you trust, since these aren’t passing through Apple’s app approval filters and could be doing things to your hardware, software, and data that are not normally possible.
+That extends to the source code that you download and compile yourself, which is what we’ll be doing here.
+It goes without saying that you should only download code from sources you trust since these aren’t passing through Apple’s app approval filters and could be doing things to your hardware, software, and data that are not normally possible.
 We hope you find this guide useful and would also like to point out we have a page dedicated for Apple Help Guides, this page will be constantly updated with new content when new posts are created, so bookmark it.

 With that disclaimer out of the way, here’s a quick list of things you’ll need to for the Apple TV 4th Gen specifically:

-Finally, while it isn’t technically required, an MFI-compatible gamepad will be way better than the Siri Remote at playing old games.
-I personally like the Horipad Ultimate, which Apple sells in its stores for $50—it’s a Bluetooth controller in the mold of a DualShock, it charges via Lightning cables that you probably already have lying around somewhere, and it comes from a company with a reputation for making solid accessories.
+Finally, while it isn’t technically required, a MFI-compatible gamepad will be way better than the Siri Remote at playing old games.
+I personally like the Horipad Ultimate, which Apple sells in its stores for $50—it’s a Bluetooth controller in the mould of a DualShock, it charges via Lightning cables that you probably already have lying around somewhere, and it comes from a company with a reputation for making solid accessories.
 Annoyingly, MFI controllers won’t work as a generic Bluetooth gamepad in OS X or Windows apps, but at least the selection of compatible iOS and tvOS games keeps growing

 Fire up Provenance for the first time and you’ll be greeted by… nothing.
 The app itself is just a blank screen with a search box and buttons for tweaking settings and importing ROMs.
 Hit Import ROMs first, which will start Provenance’s “web server.”
 Navigate to that IP address from a browser on your Mac, and you’ll be able to upload as many ROMs as you want.